Alexandre-Fernandez/tzlocator/README.md

 ## Language

-Currency information class.
+Language information class.
-Can be instanciated using a currency code (e.g. `en`).
+Can be instanciated using a language code (e.g. `en`).

 ```ts
 class Language {